 There were a couple little stores in the area,one on each end of the neighborhood, which I simply labeled as “candy stores”.
 One was a fairly new 7-Eleven quick mart, the other was a privately owned joint called the Orange Wood Deli.
 I’d ride to one of them nearly every day with some change, or even a dollar bill I earned from my simple chores at home.
 Sometimes mom would even give me some extra money so that I could buy her a treat, too.
 She’d make me promise not to tell anyone else.
 Ha, ha!
 Years later as an adult, I’d find out that she said the say thing to my sister and brother.

 Once I searched through my mom’s bureau drawer and found a bunch of shiny dimes, and used them for candy.
-A few days later mom asked me if I took them and I said yes.
-Apparently they were silver dimes.
+A few days later, mom asked me if I took them.
+I said yes.
+Apparently, they were silver dimes.
 Whoops!
-Luckily I didn’t get into too much trouble.
-I wonder if the store clerk or another customer ever figured that out.
+Luckily, I didn’t get into too much trouble.
+I wonder if the store clerk or another customer ever figured that out?
 They were definitely worth more than 10 cents!

-Toffifee is almost impossible to find any more in my stores, the Charleston Chew strawberry flavor is rare, too.
+Toffifee is almost impossible to find anymore in my stores.
+The Charleston Chew strawberry flavor is rare, too.
 They now cost well over $1 for the same size I ate as a kid.
-Of course Almond Joy is still readily available.
-Yeh, I eat one from time to time.
+Of course, Almond Joy is still readily available.
+Yea, I eat one from time to time.
 I’m afraid I don’t ride a bike very much anymore.
 I certainly should to burn off the calories.

 Now my mouth is watering thinking of chocolate, and it’s not even 10 am.